nesfit/bonnet-ics-library/detano/README.md

 ### Installation

 To run the tools you need to have installed `Python 3.9` or higher with the following packages
-- dataclasses
+- `dataclasses`
-- bidict
+- `bidict`
-- bitarray
+- `bitarray`
-- numpy
+- `numpy`
-- scipy
+- `scipy`
-- FAdo for Python 3
+- `FAdo` for Python 3

 These packages you can install using the `pip3` util.
 Or you can use the provided `requirements.txt` file (all dependencies can be installed via `pip3 install -r requirements.txt`).
-In order to generate the documentation run `doxygen` in the `doc` folder.
+In order to generate the documentation, run `doxygen` in the `doc` folder.

 ### Tool Support Overview

-All tools in the suite works with automata obtained from a list of messages (packets) divided into *conversations* (messages that logically belong together).
+All tools in the suite works with probabilistic automata obtained from a list of messages (packets) divided into *conversations* (messages that logically belong together).
 Messages (packets) are assumed to be provided in a csv file (each message per line).
 Files containing message are then input of the tools below.
-Messages are splitted into conversations based on a particular protocol (an incomplete parser for IEC 104 is provided).
+The tools also allow to work with conversations given as an input.
+Currently supported protocols are IEC 104 and MMS (if the messages are given as an input, only IEC 104 is supported).

 Tools are located in the directory `src`.